Merafe Resources

 Our response

-We cannot influence the Rand/US Dollar exchange rate or the global economy, and market demand dictates the price of ferrochrome.
 Both Merafe and the Venture can, however, take action to contain costs and remain profitable.
-The Venture’s investment in increasing the energy efficiency of its operations and reducing the cost of the reductants makes it the lowest-cost producer in South Africa.
-The Venture will monitor the Russia/Ukraine and other global conflicts and manage any situation which has the potential of affecting operations negatively.
+The Venture's investment in increasing the energy efficiency of its operations and reducing the cost of the reductants makes it the lowest cost producer in South Africa.

 Possible impact